Permaculture Design Certificate (PDC) with David Holmgren

 The course at The Food Forest will cover such topics as:

-• Linking of design elements for maximum efficiency
+- Linking of design elements for optimum efficiency

-• Application of Permaculture Design in different professions & trades
+- Application of Permaculture Design in businesses, professions & trades

 Whilst many examples will be drawn from warm temperate environments (as experienced in South Australia), care will be taken to make the teaching relevant to other climatic areas.

-We stress that the PDC is a design course and there is insufficient time to cover the fine detail of managing elements such as how to care for chickens or grow mushrooms.
+We stress that the PDC is a design course covering the topics listed above equipping you with knowledge for your Permaculture design toolkit.
+There is insufficient time to address the fine detail and practical skills of for instance, caring for chickens or growing mushrooms.
 We, and others, do offer practical workshops on such skills.

 Principal Tutors

-David Holmgren, co-originator of the concept of permaculture, will be presenting during the first part of the course, providing a unique opportunity to revisit your values and techniques or start your permaculture career at the cutting edge.
-In 2003 David published “Permaculture: Principles & Pathways Beyond Sustainability”, a book which was the first significant development on the permaculture concept since Bill Mollison’s “Permaculture Designers’ Manual” (1988).
+David Holmgren is the co-originator of the permaculture concept and co-authored 'Permaculture One', with Bill Mollison in 1978.
+David is globally recognised as a leading ecological thinker, teacher, speaker and writer.
+David will be presenting face-to-face during the first part of the course, providing a unique opportunity to revisit your values and techniques or start your permaculture career at the cutting edge.
+In 2003 David published 'Permaculture: Principles & Pathways Beyond Sustainability', a book which was the first significant development on the permaculture concept since Bill Mollison's 'Permaculture Designers' Manual' (1988).
 David continues to refine permaculture in his writings and research.
-His book, ‘RetroSuburbia’ was launched in 2018 and is a key reference for practical urban design.
-Late 2020 he and Beck Lowe launched “Our Street” based on “Aussie St in Retrosurbia” aimed at kids.
+His book, 'RetroSuburbia' was launched in 2018 and is a key reference for practical urban design.
+Late 2020 he and Beck Lowe launched 'Our Street', a permaculture story book for kids.

 To find out more about David and permaculture, see www.holmgren.com.au.